Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-add-classes.md

 model_2.load_state_dict(state_dict, strict=False)
 ```

 It should say that it didn't find the first 23 layers, but that's okay.
 We only want to transfer the weights for layer 23.

-And that's it.
+That should be it.
 The above model will now combine the outputs from both heads in its prediction.

-Here are the predictions from the original COCO model, the custom-trained license plate detection model and the merged model.
-You can see the confidences are exactly the same as expected and the class numbering for the second head starts after the first head.
+Below are the predictions from the original COCO model, the custom-trained license plate detection model and the merged model.
+You can see the confidences are exactly the same, as expected, and the class numbering for the second head starts after the first head.
 Both the heads run independently and reuse the same outputs from the first 22 layers:

 <p align="center">
   <img src="/posts/tutorials/images/yolov8-merged-output.png"